Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Deviating from ( )

-To solve (\ref{v0v1-DEQ1}) numerically, the initial values of $(v_0,\frac{dv_0}{ds},v_1,\frac{dv_1}{ds})$ must be given.
-We start from $s_1=-100$ and give the initial values by (\ref{v0v1-SOLU-1}).
-Since one can easily compute initial values by (\ref{v0v1-SOLU-1}), the details of the initial values are omitted.
-We just list the errors of the initial value by Table \ref{tab22}.
+To solve \eqref{v0v1-DEQ1} numerically, the initial values of $\big(v_0,\frac{{\rm d}v_0}{{\rm d}s},v_1,\frac{{\rm d}v_1}{{\rm d}s}\big)$ must be given.
+We start from~${s_1=-100}$ and give the initial values by~\eqref{v0v1-SOLU-1}.
+Since it is easy to compute the initial values by~\eqref{v0v1-SOLU-1}, the details of the initial values are omitted.
+We only list the errors of the initial value by Table \ref{tab22}.

-The error of the values at $s=-100$ are obtained by comparing them with the numerical solution starting from $s=-140$, which is far more accurate.
+The errors of the values at $s=-100$ are obtained by comparing them with the numerical solution starting from $s=-140$, which is much more accurate.

 The numerical solution is smooth for $s \in [-100,0]$.